quackduck/WarpDrive/README.md

  `fish` is currently supported.

  You need to have `java` installed for WarpDrive to work.
+Use `brew cask install java` if you have Homebrew installed

  ### Fish Install